Chicago health officials noted a spike in the number of deaths due to acute respiratory disease due influenza pandemic

 On Sept.
 5, 1918, Dr. John S. Hitchcock, the head of the communicable disease section of the Massachusetts…

 On Aug.
-28, 1918, influenza had broken out on the Receiving Ship at Boston’s Commonwealth Pier.
+28, 1918, Influenza had broken out at the Receiving Ship, and within a week there were…

 On Aug.
 11, 1918, the first influenza epidemic cases arrived in New York City with a Norwegian vessel…